yunusyurtturk/litegraph.js/README.md

+# Fork

+This fork takes the 2011-2014 code for LiteGraph and renews it.
+Major changes:

+## Non-Breaking

+Replacing/revising alot of old event handler code Cleaned up alot of loops and condition logic

+## Breaking

+Replaced the IIFE with ES6 modules
+Replaced ES5 classes with ES6 ones
+Replaced LiteGraph.*class* with just *class*

 # litegraph.js

 A library in Javascript to create graphs in the browser similar to Unreal Blueprints.
 Nodes can be programmed easily and it includes an editor to construct and tests the graphs.